How to Trade Forex on Mac OS

 The popularisation of foreign exchange trading over the past decade has been something to behold.
 Forex (FX) is now the largest financial market in the world, with an average daily trading volume in excess of $5 trillion.
 Its popularity can be attributed to a number of factors: its volatility, its high liquidity, the promise of tax-free profits, and the value-boosting potential of leveraged trading.

 Another important factor has been accessibility.
 The gates to the forex market were flung open to non-professional traders years ago.
 Trading platforms have succeeded in enabling a slick, easy-to-negotiate forex trading experience that’s accessible to novices.
 Everyone wants to learn how to invest in forex, and even more so now that you can use the new programmable ‘auto traders’ for forex and bitcoin alike.

 Yet somehow, in the midst of this forex boom, Mac users have felt marginalised.

 The problem?
-The best and most popular trading platforms were developed for Windows-based operating systems.
+The best and most popular forex brokers were developed for Windows-based operating systems.
 Mac users who wanted to take advantage of forex trading software like MetaTrader were therefore faced with a tough choice: use Wine to run a Windows native platform like MetaTrader on their Mac (which usually results in buggy, sub-standard performance), buy a PC for forex trading, or simply forego the software.

 MetaTrader 4 (widely known as MT4) has been around for years but remains the go-to trading platform, whether you’re a complete novice or a trading veteran.
 If you’re interested in trading forex and other financial instruments such as CFDs, futures, indices, commodities, and cryptocurrencies, MT4 is well established as the standard platform, despite the fact that MetaQuotes released MetaTrader 5 in 2010.